HDPA - 31/2020

-The complainant was working in one of the merchant's stores where a CCTV system was installed and active.
-The employer repeatedly had assured (to the employees) not only that the field of view of the cameras was the cash registers, but also that the CCTV did not capture any sound at all.
+The Complainant was working in one of the merchant's stores where a CCTV system was installed and active.
+The employer repeatedly had assured the employees that not only was that the field of view of the cameras the cash registers, but also that the CCTV did not capture any sound at all.

-The complainant began to believe that more cameras had been installed in the store and they were recording sound as well.
-Therefore, the she submitted the following complaint to the Greek DPA.
+The Complainant began to believe that more cameras had been installed in the store and that they were recording sound as well.
+Therefore, she submitted the following complaint to the Greek DPA.
 She also brought a court action with which she claimed damages for the unlawful processing.
 She claimed that some of the cameras were scoped to the WC room and the changing rooms.

 During the hearing, the employer declined any allegation regarding the sound recording.
-He also submitted a detailed list of all the cameras with recording samples for each one and clarified all the ways he used to inform visitors and staff for the existence of that CCTV system, including notices signs and brochures, as well as the entire company's policy of the personal data protection in written form.
+He also submitted a detailed list of all the cameras with recording samples for each one and clarified all the ways he used to inform visitors and staff of the existence of that CCTV system, including notices, signs and brochures, as well as the entire Company's policy of the personal data protection in written form.

 Dispute[edit | edit source]

 The Greek DPA deals with certain requirements of lawfulness of CCTV systems.

 Holding[edit | edit source]